astriaorg/docs/docs/dev-cluster/4-run-multiple-rollups-locally.md

 Once everything has spin up you will see a new block explorer for your new rollup.

 You can now deploy transaction to that rollup independently.
-In the `evm-test-data` directory open a new terminal and run the following:
+In the `astria-web3/packages/evm-test-data` directory open a new terminal and run the following:

 ```sh
 just generate-transactions <rollup_name> <network_id>